 You’ll also need to make sure your board monitors and supports headteacher and staff mental health and wellbeing – (as explained under ‘supporting staff’ in the 'school workforce’ section of the reopening guidance).

 If you're in an academy, you'll need to know the lines of accountability running across your trust's plans to reopen – some responsibilities might be delegated to local governing bodies (LGBs).

 Get familiar with government guidance about reopening

-You don't need to get deep into the details, but it's useful to have a general idea of what the various pieces of guidance recommend.
+Below we’ve listed the government guidance to be aware of for September – you don’t need to know the details, but it’s useful to have a general idea of what the various pieces of guidance recommend: